 Content shared on Google+ have greater chances of appearing in an organic search result than anyone shared in any other social networking sites.

-And the beauty of this is…if your circle of friends is large with significant numbers of friends, friends are most likely to click on links from people they know and have in their circle than one from strangers.
+And the beauty of this is…if you’re in a large circle of friends.
+Friends are most likely to click on links from people they know and have in their circle than one from strangers.

 Take advantage of this by sharing always your latest post on Google+, and join the discussion over there.